 Though as yet internationally unrecognised, the Republic of Somaliland is a de facto independent state of four million people in the Horn of Africa, which at independence on 26 June 1960 changed from being the British Somaliland Protectorate (1884 – 1960) to the independent State of Somaliland.
 Somaliland and Somalia, which became independent in July 1960, then formed a union and became the Somali Republic.
 That union, which was aimed at bringing about the unification of the three other Somali-inhabited territories of the Horn failed and ended with a dictatorial government that committed systematic human rights abuses including the indiscriminate killings of tens of thousands of Somalilanders, and the bombing and complete destruction of Hargeisa, along with substantial damage to other major towns in the late 1980s.

 In May 1991, with the collapse of the dictatorship, the people of Somaliland decided to reclaim their independence.
 26 years have passed since then, during which Somaliland has built a peaceful democratic, stable state, with a constitution approved through national referendum, and a state consisting of executive, bicameral legislative, and judicial arms.
 The Republic of Somaliland has a presidential system of government, making presidential elections particularly important.

 For further comment from the Somaliland Mission to the UK, please email firstname.lastname@example.org

-Disclaimer: Views and opinions expressed are those of the author/authors and do not reflect the views of Somaliland Intellectuals Institute (SII) and/or its sponsors.
+Disclaimer: Views and opinions expressed here are those of the author/authors and do not reflect views of Somaliland Intellectuals Institute (SII) and/or its sponsors or partners.
 SII reserves the right to edit articles before publication.
-If you want to submit an opinion piece or an analysis please email it to firstname.lastname@example.org September 12, 2017
+To consider publishing your opinion piece or analysis please email to email@example.com September 12, 2017